How to take better photos with the iPhone 6S and the iPhone 6S Plus

 We’ve got into a bit of routine with processing snaps and it all starts with importing the photo into VSCO Cam.
 From here, depending on the type of photo, we’ll go one of two ways.
 If it’s portrait shot that is a little blurry we will use the ‘Sharpen’ option to crisp up the image, but don’t take it too far.
 Increasing the ’Temperature’ adds warmth to the photo and is great for making landscape shots look better, while moving the ‘Exposure’ slider a few notches either way can do wonders for overly bright or dark images.

 VSCO also has great sharing features, so you can’t go directly to Instagram or to a number of other services without leaving the app.
+It also has its own sharing service 'Grid' which is full of pretty pictures.

 Another great editing app that’s worth a look is Darkroom.
 It lets you create custom filters and requires no separate picture importing, a major time, and storage, saver.
 It also utilises a nifty slider system for editing, so you get real time updates on how the snap is looking.